Under the Code amongst other things:

 How the business chooses to describe their model is immaterial.
 The court held that if all four criteria are satisfied and there are no exceptions to the criteria, then the arrangement, contract or agreement is considered by the courts to be a franchise agreement and the Code applies.

-During the trial the court looked at the earlier case Capital Networks Pty Ltd v .auDomain Administration FCA 808 case for what the court called “helpful indicators” as to the presence of a franchise agreement:
+During the trial the court looked at the earlier case Capital Networks Pty Ltd v .auDomain Administration FCA 808 for what the court called “helpful indicators” as to the presence of a franchise agreement.
+These indicators included:

 - the provision by the franchisor of a detailed compensation and bonus structure for distributors selling its products,